Sonde

 A real-time block explorer, analytics platform, and on-chain intelligence suite for the XRP Ledger — self-initiated, designed and built from scratch.
 Running live at sondelab.com.

-• — Network analytics and a trading-focused portfolio dashboard
+• — Block explorer, network analytics, and a trading portfolio dashboard

-• — Intelligence layer: smart money scoring, fund tracing, AI investigations, risk scoring
+• — Intelligence layer: smart money scoring, fund tracing, AI investigations

 • — Wallet-based auth and a live subscription product